kimwalisch/primesieve/README.md

 use a 64-bit version of primesieve (i386 has only 8 registers).

 ### C++ library
-After having built and installed primesieve (read INSTALL) you can use it in your C++ program to easily generate primes as shown in the code snippet below.
+After having built and installed primesieve you can use it in your C++ program to easily generate primes as shown in the primes.cpp example program below.
 You can explore primesieve's entire API online at: http://kimwalisch.github.io/primesieve/doxygen.

 ```C++